ChrisWoodgate/chriswoodgate.github.io/_pages/software.md

   - /codes/
 ---

 I have experience of developing scientific software in Python, C, C++, and Fortran.
 Often these are small codes performing analysis of simulation outputs and/or toy calculations, but I also develop and release my own packages on [GitHub](https://github.com/chriswoodgate).
 I have experience of developing codes suitable for deployment on high-performance computing facilities, including use of both shared memory (OpenMP) and distributed memory (MPI) parallelism.
+I also have some experience in the use of Nvidia's CUDA platform for GPU acceleration.
 If you are interested in working with me on a software project, please [email me](mailto:christopher.woodgate@physics.org)!

 Codes Developed
 -----